-Grain Elevators + Railway Remains
+Grain Elevators + Abandoned Railway Remains

-Photographing grain elevators and railway buildings
+Exploring grain elevators and railway buildings

 The prairies were established by the railways.
 Most towns (not all) were formed by the railway.
 The best way to find old towns and abandoned buildings is by following the railways.
 This isn’t always the easiest as many of the rail lines are long gone – pulled up and overgrown.
-Grain elevators were all over the province, each town would have multiple elevators and trains were the way to get around.
+Grain elevators were all over the prairies, each town would have multiple elevators and trains were the way to get around.
 Today, wooden grain elevators are no longer needed as larger concrete bins were built that hold much more and serve a large area.

 Today, we document elevators and railway remains through photography, video and drone footage.